Field Sales Pipeline Software: A No‑BS Field Guide

 Your CRM doesn't understand territory reality

-According to ConvergeHub's discussion of pipeline management gaps for field teams, 80% of sales are made on the 5th-12th contact, yet most pipeline guidance doesn't address how route efficiency affects a team's ability to hit that cadence.
-The same source notes field teams can lose 15-25% of potential contacts due to inefficient routing.
-If your software ignores route efficiency, it's ignoring a direct cause of missed revenue.
+According to ConvergeHub, 80% of sales are made on the 5th–12th contact, yet most pipeline guidance ignores how route efficiency affects cadence; they also note field teams can lose 15–25% of potential contacts due to inefficient routing.
+If your software ignores route efficiency, you’re ignoring a direct revenue driver.2

 The hidden cost isn’t bad data.
 It’s delayed action.